 Overall, Rociada’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of people in Rociada who are college-educated is somewhat higher than the average US community of 21.84%: 26.11% of adults in Rociada have at least a bachelor's degree.
+The overall education level of Rociada is somewhat higher than in the average US city of 21.84%: 26.11% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Rociada in 2022 was $28,857, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,428 for a family of four.
 However, Rociada contains both very wealthy and poor people as well.
 Rociada also has one of the higher rates of people living in poverty in the nation, with 37.85% of its population below the federal poverty line.